 1. Gentle, Friendly, and Playful

 Borzoi dogs are famously known for their gentle spirit.
 However, their personality also ranges from goofy and silly to quiet and respectful.

 Note that while a Borzoi puppy is rather rambunctious and playful, the Borzoi’s personality evens out by the time he reaches adulthood, making him a calmer, more graceful dog.

 Though, just because he’s a graceful adult doesn’t mean he loses his sense of humor as he ages either.
 He still has his adorable moments of goofiness from time to time.

 2. They crave companionship

 The Borzoi does not do well when left alone for long periods.
 Learn more about separation anxiety and how to prevent it.

 3. Don’t judge them by their looks

-Post-puppyhood, Borzois have been compared to cats.
-While they adore affection, they are independent and have no problem entertaining themselves.
+Post-puppyhood, Borzois are comparable to cats – much larger cats, of course!
+While these dogs adore affection, they are independent and have no problem entertaining themselves.
 They don’t need constant supervision.

 5. Animal (and child) selective